-And I wonder that for a lot of people... people who I know will gladly sing carols at Christmas time, with their family or at a Christmas Eve service - because these are seasonal songs.
+And I wonder that about a lot of people... maybe you do as well.
+You know... the people who will gladly sing carols at Christmas time, with their family or at a Christmas Eve service - because these are seasonal songs.